 Have a beautiful day everyone!

 P.S.
-The easiest way to hear your hummingbird better?
+The easiest way to learn to hear your hummingbird better?
 Meditation.
-I’ve resisted this for a long time, but I can honestly say that meditating is the best way I’ve found to learn how to approach life with more equanimity and acceptance.
+I’ve resisted this for a long time, but I can honestly say that meditating is the best way I’ve found to develop equanimity and acceptance.
 Sorry.
 I too was hoping I’d find more success with methods which included more cocktails and less sitting still and being quiet…